Bronzato1/PrologV2/content/about.md

 ### Coca Cola

-American multinational beverage corporation incorporated under Delaware's General Corporation Law[a] and headquartered in Atlanta, Georgia.
+American multinational beverage corporation incorporated under Delaware's General Corporation Law and headquartered in Atlanta, Georgia.
 The Coca-Cola Company has interests in the manufacturing, retailing, and marketing of nonalcoholic beverage concentrates and syrups.
 The company produces Coca-Cola, invented in 1886 by pharmacist John Stith Pemberton.

 **1998**